 Plantar Fasciitis exercises aim to strengthen and stretch the foot, ankle and calf muscles.
 When done correctly, they help to reduce plantar fasciitis pain and inflammation.

-The most common symptoms of the condition are pain underneath the foot, especially around the heel.
+The most common symptom of plantar fasciitis is pain underneath the foot, especially around the heel.
 It is usually worst first thing in the morning when you get out of bed, eases of as you walk around and then returns after you have been on your feet for a while.

 It is important to do a combination of strengthening and stretching plantar fasciitis exercises both in order to treat the condition and to prevent it coming back in the future.